LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

    object->meth(1, 2) & meth2()
    // => // Execute meth on the object then execute meth2 and produce its value

-Re-target can also be used to change the produced value of a member method call to be that of the target object.
+Retarget can also be used to change the produced value of a member method call to be that of the target object.
 This is done by having a trailing ``&`` at the end of a method call. ::